 Since its inception in 1924, Misericordia University has prepared thousands of excellent teachers for our nation's classrooms.
-Currently, the teacher education department (TED) sponsors undergraduate majors in elementary education, special education, and in five areas of secondary education - biology, chemistry, citizenship/social studies, English, and mathematics.
-In combination with its elementary education major, the TED also sponsors a certification program in early childhood education.
-The faculty has developed an integrated program that combines elementary and special education, education, education attrategies, instructional technology and supervisor of curriculum and instruction.
+Currently, the Teacher Education Department (TED) sponsors undergraduate majors in primary education (PreK-Grade 4 with Special Education, middle level education (Grades 4-8), and in five areas of secondary education - biology, chemistry, citizenship/social studies, English, and mathematics.
+At the graduate level, the Teacher Education Department sponsors specializations in Instructional Technology, Special Education, and Reading.

 All of the teacher education programs have been reviewed and approved by the Middle States Association of Colleges and Schools and the Pennsylvania Department of Education.
 The Commonwealth of Pennsylvania has made regulatory changes in the law governing teacher certification, effective for candidates graduating after January 1, 2013.
-Programs are in compliance with these regulations.
-These programs qualify students for instructional, specialist, or supervisory certifications awarded by the Pennsylvania Department of Education.
+The university's programs are in compliance with these regulations.
+They qualify students for instructional, specialist, or supervisory certifications awarded by the Pennsylvania Department of Education.